 Back in the day, that is why guys connected with the people they believed what they did they believed it and showed it.
 Once again they brought out that emotion in people and the connection between yourself and your audience.
 That is why it is important in the film, it is important in wrestling, it is important in everything.
 You have to have that connection with the people.
 Whether you are a villain or you are a hero, they will follow you to the ends of the earth if they are connected.”

 What does the balance of 2015 & beyond have in store for Papa Stro or The Maestro?

-“Bigger and better things.
+The Maestro: “Bigger and better things.
 Sky’s the limit.
 As far as bigger and better films, wrestling matches, conventions.
 A possible book coming out.
 I’m writing a script for a film right now.
 Expect big things to come.
 I’m branching out into different avenues right now and it’s a very exciting time for me.
 I can’t wait for myself to see what will happen in the next few years.”

 Was there anything The Maestro would like to share, encourage or promote?